-Last week James kissed Matilda and then exclaimed gleefully
+Last week the boy kissed Hubble and then exclaimed gleefully

 “Mummy, she looks like a pig!”